Monica Rudquist: Early life and education

 Monica Rudquist was born in 1961 in Minneapolis, Minnesota.
 Rudquist's father, Jerry Rudquist, was an artist and art professor at Macalester College.
 Her mother, Raquel Rudquist (née Ruiz Zorrilla), was an architect for Target Corporation and one of the first female architects in Minnesota.
 She had recognizable clay talent from a young age and worked with Gail Kristenson when she was only twelve.
-When studying at Macalester, Ron Gallas had a large influence in Rudquist's work in series.
+When studying at Macalester, Ron Gallas had a large influence on Rudquist's work in series.
 Rudquist has said that her father is her biggest artistic inspiration because of his prowess with color and bravery when it came to risk-taking.
 Rudquist received her bachelor's degree from Macalester College in St. Paul, Minnesota in 1983, graduating magna cum laude in both Arts and French.
 In 1985, she received her Master of Fine Arts, Ceramics, from Cranbrook Academy of Art in Bloomfield Hills, Michigan.
 While in Michigan, Monica studied with Jun Kaneko.
 Ceramic artist Kaneko helped Rudquist see that, "the juxtaposition of pieces within a space and in relation to each other is as important as the spaces created within the pieces themselves.